-At the time, social impact investment had been approached principally through a philanthropic lens, or with the expectation of modest, if any, financial returns.
+At the time, social impact investment had been approached through a philanthropic lens, or with the expectation of modest, if any, financial returns.
 A couple of years later, Max and Sarah co-founded MaSa Partners to build a financially sustainable investment venture that grows and recycles capital to achieve real, enduring impact.

 Meet the Founders

 Max believes we can improve the planet and people’s lives without sacrificing our economic well being.
 In his corporate career, Max saw first-hand how clean air programs can significantly reduce pollution at a fraction of the projected cost to industry.
 And today, the renewable energy industry is one of the largest job creators in our modern economy.
 Max is confident we can cost-effectively overcome our greatest challenges — such as climate change and adaptation – by investing in people, fostering innovation, and increasing access to early capital.

 In his 1.0 career, Max held a number of executive positions at a Fortune 500 energy company for fourteen years, helping the organization grow from a start-up into a successful company with a global footprint.
 He looks back at the most challenging times in his career as the most rewarding.
 Max applies these lessons learned to advise start-up companies – for which capital is scarce and mis-steps can be costly – in many areas, including governance, strategy, fundraising, financial reporting, risk management, deal structuring and M&A.